The Power of Pink in Luxury Brand Design: Why Pink is a Top Choice for Iconic, Feminine Branding

 Circular pink packaging boxes with satin ribbon

-My personal tastes aside, I believe that pink works so well in a luxury brand identity - it’s such a versatile colour that can convey innocence and femininity but also vibrance and strength.
+My personal tastes aside, I believe that pink in luxury brand design works so well - it’s such a versatile colour that can convey innocence and femininity but also vibrance and strength.
 The right combination of complementary colours along with a carefully chosen shade of pink can create an emotional brand personality that is full of luxury, elegance and modernity - perfect for female-led brands.

 Compassion / Softness / Femininity / Calm / Nurture / Love / Sweetness / Sensuality / Softness / Playfulness / Delicacy / Compassion / Health / Beauty / Grace / Innocence / Modernity / Femininity / Romance / Hope / Gentleness / Affection/ Optimism/ Happiness / Tranquility / Intimacy / Youth / Care / Intuition